hove-io/transit_model/documentation/gtfs_to_ntfs_specs.md

 ### Reading agency.txt

-The field "agency_id" may not be provided in the GTFS as it's an optional field.
+The field `agency_id` may not be provided in the GTFS as it's an optional field.

-* If there is only one agency, the "agency_id" is considered to be "1".
+* If there is only one agency, the `agency_id` is considered to be `1`.
-* If there are several agencies, the program will raise an exception as it won't be able to choose the right agency for the routes.
+* If a route doesn't specify an `agency_id` and there are several agencies, the conversion will stop immediately with an error, as it won't be able to choose the right agency for the route.

 #### Loading Networks